lmas/thesis/thesis.typ

 Of course, with increasingly larger sensor networks it also follows that there is an increasing amount of data, as mentioned by _Javaid_.
-And more raw data requires communication networks with higher processing capacity.
+More raw data requires communication networks with higher processing capacity, too.
 _Gungor et al._ @gungor suggests that the sensors should filter their data and only send the processed data, as a step towards reducing the network overhead.
 Doing so also has the possible benefit of reducing signal interference, delays,